AndrewAtLarge/BibUpdate/README.rst

 As described below, you should check the new file for errors before deleting the original version of your bibtex_ file.

+BibTeX_ is widely used by the LaTeX_ community to maintain publication databases.
 This script attempts to add missing fields to the papers in a BibTeX_ database file by querying mrlookup_ and getting the missing information from there.
 This is not completely routine because to search on mrlookup_ you need either the